 Etisalat launched this service in February 2007.
 Two services - "Mobile Map" and "Nearest points of interest" for Etisalat's mobile customers to work out where they are and what's nearby.
 Access via MMS, SMS, WAP, internet costs 80 fils per request.
-Send SMS request to 1333; for WAP activation send "a weyak" SMS to 1010, for MMS send "r mms" to 1010 (information from Gulf News 21 Feb 2007).
+Send SMS request to 1333; for WAP activation send "a weyak" SMS to 1010, for MMS send "r mms" to 1010 (reference Gulf News 21 Feb 2007).

 GPS Navigation Systems for Dubai and UAE

 In recent years, in-car satellite navigation systems have become available.
 Some rental car firms have them included in their cars, and of course, you can buy cars with a GPS SatNav system installed as standard or get one installed later.

 Another option is to buy GPS navigation software for use on a PDA.
 You'll need to install software and plug in a GPS receiver to your SD card slot.
 A list of possible GPS navigation systems for Dubai is:

 - Dalali - Dynamic Integrated Navigation System for Dubai.
 A Dubai Government RTA (Roads and Transport Authority Dubai) initiative - a system that's updated from sensors under roads in Dubai.
 Distributor Al Sayegh Brothers.
 Tel (in the UAE) 800-DALALI (325454), web www.dalili.ae.

 - GPS-AE sell a phone/PDA/GPS navigation unit.
 Web www.gps-ae.com.